 When the Heatmap Gridlines option is turned on, and you are plotting a dimension that has a defined map_layer_name, you can toggle on Gridlines on Empty Regions to display an outline around the map regions that have no associated data.
-Below is an example heatmap visualization with Gridlines on Empty Regions turned OFF (left image) and with it turned ON (right image).
+Below is an example heatmap visualization with Gridlines on Empty Regions turned off (left image) and with it turned on (right image).

 Map styles clockwise from top left: Light (No Labels), Dark, Traffic (Day), Satellite

 Map Style enables users to change the type of background map, and whether or not map labels (like cities and streets) should be displayed.
 This option features a drop-down menu with a list of choices:

 - Light: Subtle, light-colored map designed to provide geographic context while highlighting your data.